 Every time we had completed a stall, we were then given a sticker.

 We headed over to the Metabolic Research Laboratories and MRC Metabolic Diseases Unit stall, where my son took part in the Glucose Challenge.
-This was a fun way to educate children about diabetes and blood glucose.
+Above all, this was a fun way to educate children about diabetes and blood glucose.

 All of us had to figure out the items on the table.
-One object, which we could not guess happened to be a Port Jackson Shark Egg Case!
+Firstly, one object, which we could not guess happened to be a Port Jackson Shark Egg Case!
 Who would have known?

-From comparing skin and plant cells using a microscope.
-To holding an Ostrich egg and a human skull. (which my son thought was very cool!)
-There was plenty to do.
+From comparing skin and plant cells using a microscope, followed by holding an Ostrich egg to a human skull. (which my son thought was very cool!)
+All in all, there was plenty to do.